Computer Systems Analysis

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Computer Systems, too.
-About 63.0% of those with this major are international students.
+Americans aren’t the only ones with an interest in Computer Systems.
+About 56.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia